MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/exception-when-using-server-side-sync.md

 ---
 title: Error when using server-side sync
-description: Provides a solution to an error that occurs when you use Server-Side Synchronization in Dynamics 365. ms.reviewer: dmartens ms.date: 12/02/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Provides a solution to an error that occurs when you use server-side synchronization in Dynamics 365. ms.reviewer: dmartens ms.date: 12/02/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# 401 Unauthorized exception occurs in Microsoft Dynamics 365 when using Server-Side Synchronization
+# 401 Unauthorized exception occurs in Microsoft Dynamics 365 when using server-side synchronization

-This article provides a solution to an error that occurs when you use Server-Side Synchronization in Dynamics 365.
+This article provides a solution to an error that occurs when you use server-side synchronization in Dynamics 365.

 _Applies to:_ &nbsp; Microsoft Dynamics 365
 _Original KB number:_ &nbsp; 3212785